 Whether you travel along the river by train or drive in a car, a trip through the Douro Valley will not disappoint.
 Winding along the river, the scenery gets better.
 You'll have the opportunity to visit long-established wine estates, sample some wine and, best yet, have a picnic in the vineyards, as spring sees the temperatures soar and the sun shines for hours each day.

-For a longer and more comprehensive experience, you can choose our 3-day wine tour with a Douro River cruise - or a 5-day tour - which takes some local staples and bakes them together for an absolutely unforgettable vacation.
+For a longer and more comprehensive experience, you can choose our 3-day wine tour with a Douro River cruise - or a 5-day wine tour - which takes some local staples and bakes them together for an absolutely unforgettable vacation.